|Pilot 2nd Lt. Donald Stookey (POW, executed March 3/4, 1944, BR) Portland, OR

-Took off from 17 Mile Drome (Durand) near Port Moresby on a mission over Wewak.
-Over the target, hit by anti-aircraft fire in the right engine and ditched 3 miles north-east off Cape Moem, remaining afloat for 90 seconds and allowing the crew to escape.
+On October 16, 1943 took off from 17 Mile Drome (Durand) near Port Moresby piloted by 2nd Lt.
+Donald Stookey on a mission over Wewak.
+Over the target, hit by anti-aircraft fire in the right engine and ditched three miles northeast of Cape Moem, remaining afloat for 90 seconds and allowing the crew to escape.
 Five crew were last seen in life rafts by circling B-25s and P-38s that dropped them rafts.

 Fates of the Crew

 The entire crew were captured by the Japanese Navy and became Prisoners Of War (POW) and taken Kairiru Island.